StuartMacKay/ebirders-pt/README.md

 Apart from the translations, the site is not specific to Portugal, and can be used for any country or region.
-The site is a regular Django web site, so it is easy to adapt to add or remove features as you see fit.
-Eventually, once the code has stabilised, the core parts of the site will be extracted to a separate repository which can be used as a start to create similar sites for other part of the world.
+The site is a regular Django web site, so it is easy to adapt, to add or remove features, as you see fit.

 ## Getting Started

 To get started, you will need to [sign up](https://secure.birds.cornell.edu/identity/account/create) for an eBird account, if you don't already have one and [register](https://ebird.org/data/download) to get an API key.
 Make sure you read and understand the [Terms of use](https://www.birds.cornell.edu/home/ebird-api-terms-of-use/), and remember bandwidth and servers cost money, so don't abuse the service.

 Next, get a copy of the repository: